 Shabir A. Madhi, M.B.B.C.H.
 (Wits), FCPaeds(SA), Ph.D.

-Shabir Madhi is Professor of Vaccinology at the University of the Witwatersrand, Johannesburg, South Africa; and co-founder and co-Director of the African Leadership Initiative for Vaccinology Expertise (ALIVE).
+Shabir Madhi is Dean of the Faculty of Health Sciences and Professor of Vaccinology at the University of the Witwatersrand, Johannesburg, South Africa; and co-founder and co-Director of the African Leadership Initiative for Vaccinology Expertise (ALIVE).
 Professor Madhi completed his undergraduate and postgraduate training at the University of the Witwatersrand, qualifying as paediatrician in 1996 and obtaining his PhD in 2003.

-He currently also holds the positions of Director of the South African Medical Research Council Respiratory and Meningeal Pathogens Research Unit and Research Chair in Vaccine Preventable Diseases of Department of Science and Technology/National Research Foundation.
-He served as the immediate-past Director of the National Institute for Communicable Diseases (2011-2017), and currently serves as the Chair of the National Advisory Group on Immunization in South Africa.
+He currently also holds the positions of Director of the South African Medical Research Council Vaccines and Infectious Diseases Analytical Research Unit (VIDA) and is Research Chair in Vaccine Preventable Diseases of Department of Science and Technology/National Research Foundation.
+He currently serves as the Chair of the National Advisory Group on Immunization in South Africa and is a member of the WHO Strategic Advisory Group of Experts on Immunization (SAGE) since 2019.

-He has co-authored over 400 scientific publications between 1997 and 2018 and has supervised 19 PhD students.
+Shabir has co-authored over 460 scientific publications since 1997.
 His research has focused on the epidemiology, and clinical development of lifesaving vaccines against pneumonia and diarrheal disease.
-More recently he has focussed on vaccines being developed for immunization of pregnant women for the benefit of the women and their young infants.
-His research has been pivotal for informing World Health Organisation recommendations on the use of the lifesaving pneumococcal conjugate vaccine, rotavirus vaccine and influenza vaccination of pregnant women.
+Over the past decade, he has focussed on vaccines being developed for immunization of pregnant women for the benefit of the women and their young infants.
+He is leading the first two COVID-19 vaccine studies being undertaken in Africa.